A ketogenic diet is also known as a low-carb diet that enables the body to produce ketones, particularly in the liver that can be utilized as energy.

 A review that was published in 2014 showed that this diet plan is supported by the biochemical and physiological basis that can induce weight loss effectively (1).

-Likewise, a diet that is low in carbs positively impacts the cholesterol level, blood sugar and body fat (2).
-The keto diet mimics the concept and the effect of fasting by eliminating glucose in your diet that is naturally present in carbohydrate foods.
+Similarly, a low-carbohydrate diet positively affects cholesterol levels, blood sugar, and body fat (2).
+The keto diet mimics the concept and effects of fasting by eliminating glucose from your diet, which naturally occurs in carbohydrate foods.

-Keto stands for ketosis which refers to the metabolic state of your body when most of the energy is derived from the ketones present in the blood and not from the glucose.
+Ketosis is the metabolic state when most of the body’s energy is derived from ketones in the blood, not glucose, which is what keto stands for.

-If the level of the ketone present in your blood increases, your body is in the state of ketosis.
+Your body is in ketosis when your blood ketone levels are elevated.
 With this, you can experience consistent and rapid weight loss.

-Following a ketogenic diet, your body will rapidly burn excess fat even if you’re taking in lots of fat and calories.
+By following a ketogenic diet, your body will burn excess fat faster, even if you consume a lot of fat and calories.

 Different Types of Ketogenic Diets